Josh-Wickens/djangos-restaurant/README.md

 - 25 - 40 year olds.
 - People with organised social lives.
 - People who like to see the details of meals they have booked.
-- People who have different dietry requirements such as Vegetarians and Vegans.
+- People who have specific dietry requirements such as Vegetarians and Vegans.

 ### User Goals
 - Navigate the website
 - Set up a log in to register as a user.
 - Make a reservation for a certain time and date at the restaurant.
-- See all my reservations in an organised manner.
+- See all their reservations in an organised manner.
 - Amend bookings that have been made by the user.
 - Cancel bookings made by the user.

 ### Site Owners Goals
-- Amend bookings if needs be.
+- Amend bookings through the admin if situations arise where the user can't (e.g. User calls the restaurant).
 - Edit the menu in the database.
 - Search through bookings to organise how busy restaurant will be.